Toloka/docs/en/glossary.md

 A task that contains the correct response.
 Control tasks are used to monitor the quality of the Toloker's responses.

-For example, you can track the percentage of correct task responses and block Tolokers who respond poorly.
+For example, you can track the percentage of correct responses and block Tolokers who respond poorly.
 To do this, use the [Control tasks](guide/concepts/goldenset.md) quality control rule.

 In addition to control tasks, there are [general](#general-task) and [training](#training-task) tasks.